joseasoler/tradergen/FEATURES.md

 * **Bionics:** Adds prostheses between the industrial and ultratech technology levels.
 Present in combat, exotic, slaver and imperial orbital traders.

 * **Bloodfeeder (with [Biotech](https://rimworldgame.com/biotech/)):** This uncommon specialization sells hemogen packs, blood torches, melee weapons with higher quality than normal and a single deathrest capacity serum.
-They will also have a genepack with genes from a bloodfeeder xenotype.
+They will also have a genepack containing genes of a random bloodfeeder xenotype.
 Present in combat, exotic and slaver orbital traders.

 * **Cannibal:** These traders must be truly desperate... or utterly insane.
 Present in combat and slaver orbital traders.